GottZ/gzotp/Readme.md

 	- qr
 	- thirty-two

+### goals:

+- clean generation of base64 encoded qr png's
+- foolproof key generation
+- increased usability

 ### how i do versioning:
 `x.y.z`

 - `x` means: it will break
-- `y` means: it will not break but will contain more features
+- `y` means: it will not break but it will contain more features
-- `z` means: improvements, bug fixes, stuff like that.
+- `z` means: it will just contain bug fixes / changes that won't effect your stuff

-in general this means you can set `x` as dependency through your package.json

-### goals:

-- clean generation of base64 encoded qr png's
-- foolproof key generation
-- usability
+overall this means.. you can just add package.json dependency's to x and everything should be fine.

 ### how to use: